nicksstapleton/blog/_posts/2022-10-12-logos-10-review-live-in-the-word.md

 I care about stewarding my finances well.
 I am convinced Logos is one of the best investments a pastor, missionary, or seminary student can make in their ministry.
 When you buy a Logos 10 Library, you are getting access to some of the best resources available for pennies on the dollar.
 You can build a better library for less money.

+## Room to Improve

+There's still plenty of room for improvement with Logos, especially with the sermon builder.
+Logos needs to add more robust formatting abilities via markdown support and other keyboard shortcuts.
+It takes way too many mouse clicks to format my sermon inside sermon builder.
+Additionally, I am disappointed that is no functionally no support for adding footnotes or citations.

+Sermon builder is great to use when delivering a sermon.
+It is not fun to use when building a sermon.

 ## Overall Thoughts

 Logos 10 seeks to help users _live in the Word._ It is helping me do just that.
 The Lord has given us an absurd blessing in a resource like Logos that allows us to better understand, learn, and grow in his Word.
 I am a better seminary student and minister of the gospel with Logos.

 If you're new to Logos, save yourself time and money and go read [my Logos Buyer's Guide](https://www.nickstapleton.me/portfolio/2021-04-30-logos-buyers-guide/).
 I'll give you package recommendations and some other pro-tips to maximize your dollars.